merklejerk/wacom-profile-daemon/README.md

 # Installation
 All you need is a copy of the `wacom-profile-daemon.py` file.
 Put it anywhere you like and make it executable.
-The script requires python3 and [xsetwacom](http://linuxwacom.sourceforge.net/wiki/index.php/Tablet_Configuration)
+The script requires python3 and [`xsetwacom`](http://linuxwacom.sourceforge.net/wiki/index.php/Tablet_Configuration)
 (libwacom) to be installed to your environment.
+It will help to familiarize yourself with the [`xsetwacom`](http://linuxwacom.sourceforge.net/wiki/index.php/Tablet_Configuration) command when creating a configuration.

 A sample configuration file (`sample-config.json`) is also provided.